0xERR0R/blocky/docs/installation.md

 ## Prepare your configuration

 Blocky supports single or multiple YAML files as configuration.
-Create new `config.yaml` with your configuration ( see [Configuration](configuration.md) for more details and all configuration options).
+Create new `config.yml` with your configuration (see [Configuration](configuration.md) for more details and all configuration options).

 Simple configuration file, which enables only basic features: